Skip to main content

 }

-This will allow the Task Service to perform all types of actions against both of the other services as long as it has a valid OAuth2 Access Token.
+This allows the Task Service to perform all types of actions against both of the other services as long as it has a valid OAuth2 Access Token.

-In your Authorization Service backend you will need to initialize the OAuth2Provider recipe.
+In your Authorization Server backend, initialize the OAuth2Provider recipe.

 Update the supertokens.init call to include the new recipe.